openstack/openstack-ansible-haproxy_server/doc/source/configure-haproxy.rst

    haproxy_bind_external_lb_vip_address: 10.0.0.10
    haproxy_bind_internal_lb_vip_address: 192.168.0.10

-Binding haproxy to interface
+Binding HAProxy to interface
 ----------------------------

-In some cases it might be more convenient to bind haproxy to the interface rather then a specific IP address.
+In some cases it might be more convenient to bind HAProxy to the interface rather then a specific IP address.
 For example, this is handy if you decide to balance load between HAProxy instances using DNS RR, where each HAProxy will have it's own VIP which will failover to others.